frankmeeuwsen/fm.github.io/_site/README.md

 The repository resides as a [Github project](https://github.com/frankmeeuwsen/minimum) with thanks to [Oskar van Rijswijk](https://github.com/ovanrijswijk/ovanrijswijk.github.io) for the inspiration.
 The repo hosts a webpage on [Github pages](https://pages.github.com/).

 The file ```index.html``` is my minimal personal landing page showing my name, profile image and a few links to information from and about me elsewhere on the web.
-You can make your own any way you want ofcourse.

 The [CSS](https://en.m.wikipedia.org/wiki/Cascading_Style_Sheets) is internal in the ```index.html``` file.
 This style is usable in many browsers and on mobile screens.